JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 ### Return value

-Scope functions return different values:
+The scope functions differ by the result they return:
 * `apply` and `also` return the context object.
 * `let`, `run`, and `with` return the lambda result.

 These two options let you choose the proper function depending on what you do next in your code.

-Having the object itself as a return value is useful for chaining other operations on it.
+#### Context object

+The return value of `apply` and `also` is the context object itself.
+Hence, they can be used as steps in chains of function calls on the object.

 <div class="sample" markdown="1" theme="idea">
 ```kotlin